adamsilver/fdpb/09-a-file-upload-form.md

 Some forms involve users having to upload files: document, images or anything else really.
 On the one hand, uploading a file is only marginally more complex than inputting text or selecting options.
 On the other, there are some nuances and opportunites that need to be taken into account.

 The problem increases by orders of magnitude as soon as you need to let users upload *multiple* files in one go.
-And interfaces also need to let users add multiple of anything&mdash;not just files.
+More abstractly, users don't just need to add multiple *files*.
+They may need to add multiple of anything other type of date too.

-The main focus of this chapter is around file uploads so we'll start there.
-But we'll also look at the design problem in a more abstract sense when we talk about the ‘Add another’ pattern.
+So whilst the main focus of this chapter is around file uploads, we'll also be looking at the design pattern in a more abstract sense too.

 ## A file input

 A file input is similar to most types of input.
-But instead of typing into it, clicking the control spawns a dialog window in which to choose a file from your computer.
+But instead of typing into it, the control just spawns a dialog in which to choose a file from your computer.
 Here's how it looks:

 ![File input](.)